Turning a lifetime hobby into a new business with professional website design and branding.

 In our preliminary meetings with the trio, we sampled the jerky – it indeed is the best I’ve ever tasted – and mostly reminisced about fishing trips, camping adventures and the great outdoors in general.
 Sharing the common bond and love for the outdoors we all knew it was a perfect fit from the start.

-Every once in a while a creative project comes along that you feel really nostalgic or passionate about and you tend to pour a little extra love into it.
+Every once in awhile a creative project comes along that you feel really nostalgic or passionate about and you tend to pour a little extra love into it.
 After identifying our needs and creating a project scope, we broke trail on what was to be another great creative adventure.

 Setting Branding and Website Design Goals

 - Branding and logo design – all startups and new businesses begin in the same place.
-We need to establish the new brand identity with a custom logo design that will serve as our guiding compass throughout the rest of the project.
+We need to establish a new brand identity with a custom logo design that will serve as our guiding compass throughout the rest of the project.

 - Creative package design – following completion of the logo design and support marketing materials, we needed to create a branded package design to allow Dick Duff’s to get their product to market.

-- Custom e-Commerce Website Design – Dick Duff’s planned to primarily sell their product online initially, so it was paramount to create a fully branded online retail experience with a professional website design.
+- Custom e-Commerce Website Design – Dick Duff’s planned to primarily sell their product online initially, so it was paramount to create a fully branded online retail experience with professional website design.

 - WordPress development – to allow Dick Duff’s to self-manage their website content and online orders, we opted for a custom WordPress backed using the Woo Commerce platform to handle the day-to-day website orders.